jhoudu/ressources-app/README.md

 Frontend with following functions :

 * Authentication and authorization
-* Web resources list (title, description, link)
+* Web resources list (title, description, link) with:
-* Test API :
-  * SELECT
+  * CRUD
-  * POST authorized only if connected and have the role for
+  * CRD authorized only if connected and have the role for

 ## Usage
 docker-compose --env-file ./.env up